rdalx42/BytecodeCompiler/README.md

 <h4>
     Functions in Vexa have a simple design, a function can  <br>
     only recurse itself if called in return statement, speaking of which <br>
-    a function can't be returned in a binary operation, empty do...end scopes can't be amde within functions
+    a function can't be returned in a binary operation, empty do...end scopes can't be made within functions
 </h4>

 ```Pascal